shiMusa/MathExtensions/Thoughts.md

 HybridMatrix :: struct(a: A/Matrix, b: B/Matrix) {...}
 ```
 but need also to make sure that `HybridMatrix` fits `T/Matrix` for all the other algorithms;

+Actually, I'm not sure, if this makes sense at all...